melezhik/swat/README2.md

     The example with 'print "hello world"' is quite meanignless, there are of course more effective ways how you code use perl expressions in your swat stories.

-    One of the obvious way to use swat perl expressions is too call Test::More functions to adjust execution phase logic:
+    One of the obvious thing is to call Test::More functions to adjust swat execution phase logic:
-    ( dependency of Test::More module is already here and need not to be \`used' )
+    ( dependency on Test::More module is already done and need not to be \`used' )

         # skip tests
         code: skip('next 3 checks are skipped',3) # skip three next checks forever